Rangers vs. Rockies Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Martin Perez (4-1) will take the mound for the Rangers, his ninth start of the season.
+- The Rangers will send Jon Gray (3-1) to the mound for his ninth start this season.

 |Opponent